 I want to test off campus but I'm worried I won't receive my results by my testing deadline.
 What should I do?1

 It is your responsibility to plan ahead by scheduling and completing your test at a local testing site so that you receive your results within the required dates.
 Additionally, if you choose to test off-campus, you must upload proof of your test results via the COVID-19 Info tab prior to your testing deadline.

 Please note: only PCR, NAAT, and RT-PCR tests will be accepted.

 Why is Cal Poly requiring students to test at specific intervals?1

 The university is requiring students to follow their personalized testing schedules outlined in the COVID-19 Info tab of the portal to ensure that they test at more consistent intervals.
-Tests are scheduled seven days apart starting May 13, 2021.
+Tests are scheduled three days apart starting Sept.
+21, 2021.